onfoot/gitmotion/README.md

 # gitmotion
-An example iOS app fetching data from some APIs and displaying them, no external dependencies
+An example iOS app fetching data from some APIs and displaying them.

+The project has no external dependencies, so it's ready after cloning.